-Mark Hadlow, ONZM, is one of New Zealand's best known actors.
+Mark Hadlow, ONZM, is one of New Zealand’s best known actors.
 He has performed in countless theatre shows throughout New Zealand.
-Mark has made dozens of film appearances, several television series, commercials and radio voice-overs in the thousands.
-He has directed many plays throughout New Zealand, some independent productions and some for The Court Theatre in Christchurch and, sadly, the now closed Fortune Theatre in Dunedin.
+Mark has made dozens of film appearances, several television series, commercials and radio voiceovers in the thousands.
+He has directed many plays throughout New Zealand, some independent productions and some for The Court Theatre.

-He has performed in many musical theatre productions including My Fair Lady; Mr Cinders; Jesus Christ Superstar; Chicago; Kiss me Kate; Sweeney Todd; Rocky Horror Show and A Funny Thing Happened on the Way to the Forum with John English.
-His favourite is Little Shop of Horrors, in which he was involved in four separate productions both performing and directing.
+He has performed in many musical theatre productions including My Fair Lady; Mr Cinders; Jesus Christ Superstar; Chicago; Kiss Me Kate; Sweeney Todd; Rocky Horror Show and A Funny Thing Happened on the Way to the Forum with John English.

 Mark has been nominated for and won several awards, including Best Supporting Actor in a Television Comedy Series for Willy Nilly, playing the role of the challenged brother Harry in the three-season, top-rating sitcom.